DellGEOS/AzureStackHOLs/lab-guides/04-DeployAVDonAzureStackHCI/readme.md

 ![](./media/powershell13.png)

-**5.** Since disk is static VHD, it is useful to convert it into VHDx and compress.
+**Step 5** Since disk is static VHD, it is useful to convert it into VHDx and compress.

 ```PowerShell
 #convert image to dynamic VHDx